ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 ### New target configuration

-When adding a new target, a new root target node should be added to mbed-os/targets/targets.json file.
-For PSA support, specific PSA related fields should be defined for this target:
+When adding a new target, a new root target node should be added to the `mbed-os/targets/targets.json` file.
+For PSA support, define specific PSA-related fields for this target:

-1. Secure target must inherit from `SPE_Target` meta-target.
+1. Secure target must inherit from `SPE_Target` metatarget.
 2. Nonsecure target must inherit from `NSPE_Target`.
 3. Only for multicore architectures:
-   - Both targets must add "SPM_MAILBOX" component.
-Mailbox mechanism is explained in [Mailbox section](#mailbox)
+   - Both targets must add the `SPM_MAILBOX` component.
+You can read more about the mailbox mechanism in the [mailbox section](#mailbox).
    - Both targets must override the default configuration by specifying flash RAM and shared RAM regions.
-This is explained in more details in [Memory layout section](#memory-layout)
+The [memory layout section](#memory-layout) explains this in more detail.
-   - Secure target must declare which is its corresponding nonsecure target using the "deliver_to_target" field.
+   - Secure target must declare its corresponding nonsecure target using the `deliver_to_target` field.

 These is demonstrated in the example below: